The Power of His Resurrection (pt 3)

 The book of Acts provides a clear picture of how the Gospel was first preached, and with what effect.
 There are 5 incidents which describe the believers’ initial experiences of the Baptism in the Spirit.

 - Acts 8:14-8.
-Here there has been an unexplained delay between the believer's baptism in water and their baptism in the Spirit (note the use of the term 'upon' in v.16).
+Here there has been an unexplained delay between the believer’s baptism in water and their baptism in the Spirit (note the use of the term ‘on’ or ‘upon’ in Acts 8:16).
 This was a matter of some concern to the apostles; so they prayed, laid hands on them and they received the Spirit.
 We are not told exactly what happened; but the result so impressed the ex-magician Simon that he thought it worth paying for the power to reproduce it.

 - Acts 9:17-8.
 Saul has already become a believer and Ananias addresses him as ‘brother.’
 Ananias has come so he can see again and be filled with the Spirit.
 When he lays hands on Saul his eyes are healed and he gets up and is baptised (probably in water as well as the Spirit).